By Deane

 was pretty free of activity during the day, because you could get yourself

-busting through by the Nips next to impossible.)
-All the time the rain kept
+by the Nips next to impossible.)
+All the time the rain kept falling.
+We are

-and your imagination would run rampant.
-You would visualized a Nip right out
+imagination would run rampant.
+You would visualized a Nip right out in front

-in front of you, getting ready to lob a grenade at you.
-There were Japanese
+of you, getting ready to lob a grenade at you.
+There were Japanese out there

-out there and one consolation was, they were just as
+and one consolation was, they were just as wet,

-wet, muddy and cold as we were.
+muddy and cold as we were.
 I always felt that they were “scared” of us.
+We

-We certainly were not afraid of them, but felt eager to search them out and
+certainly were not afraid of them, but felt eager to search them out and do

 try to slip through was something else.
 You just were full of anxieties and